gsi-ee/go4/Go4ExampleSimple/Readme.txt

 All classes are defined and declared in two files (*.h and *.cxx) In MainUserAnalysis the analysis step is created with a standard step factory.
-The input is specified in the macros file.C, trans.C, stream.C, evserv.C, revserv.C
-other setups are in setup.C.

 The processor:    TXXXProc